PlanterApp/planter_blog/content/posts/seed-saving-101/index.md

 ### Seed saving considerations

 On the surface, seed saving is as simple as harvesting the fully-mature seeds, drying them, and storing them for future planting.
 The trick is you might not get the plant variety that you expected growing from those seeds.
-To understand why this could happen, we need to know a bit about how pollination works in different plants.
+To understand why this could happen, we need to know a bit about how pollination works in different plants:

 * Some plant species have male and female flowers on separate plants (such as asparagus and spinach),
 * Some have male and female flowers on the same plant (such as cucumbers, squash, and pumpkins), and